Skip to main content

 Let's be honest: grain-finished beef tastes like what most Americans expect beef to taste like.
 It's rich, fatty, and forgiving to cook.
 This isn't a flaw—it's what decades of breeding and feeding for marbling have produced.

 Grass-finished beef tastes different.
 Some describe it as "cleaner" or "more complex."
 Others find it gamey or too lean.
 It's a matter of preference, not quality.
+The flavor also varies significantly based on what the cattle grazed on (clover-heavy pasture tastes milder than fescue) and the season of harvest.

 Nutritional Differences